 The School of Graduate Studies as well as the relevant academic program committee at the specific department of application at Queen’s will review the applicants’ full application packages and make a final recommendation for acceptance into the program.
 Individual applicants will receive notification of acceptance or rejection directly from Queen’s University.
 Upon official notification, the successful applicant must inform the Mastercard Foundation Scholars office so that they may begin logistical arrangements and coordination of the final approval and four-year leave permission from UoG.

 The individual candidates will be responsible for arranging their own housing in Canada, applying for a student visa with the Canadian embassy in Addis Ababa.
 Candidates are expected to arrive in Kingston, Ontario, Canada by May 1st of the year of study to begin advanced English training.

-- August 31, 2020 – Deadline for selected Fellows to provide written confirmation of participation in program and identify top three professors suggested as supervisors
+- September 30, 2021 – Deadline for selected Fellows to provide written confirmation of participation in program and start connecting with interested Queen’s supervisors